What Is Dark Matter? The Mystery of the Universe’s Missing Mass

 So, how do we know that it exists?
 We “see” this matter by how it exerts gravitational forces on other astronomical objects and influences their motion.
 We know that more mass exists than what we can see for a universe our size and stability.
 Dark matter is believed to be part of the missing mass of our universe.
 This is why dark matter was initially called “missing matter.”

-Why does this matter?
+Why is this important?
 Understanding dark matter helps us better understand the formation of galaxies and what holds our galaxy together and doesn’t tear us apart.
 It also helps us understand the origin of the universe, how the universe expands, and other mysteries.

 the universe at night